ankitagrahari/smart-devops-assistant/README.md

 - [ ] Tracing
 - [ ] Extract PR summary for each file
 - [ ] Project Re-structure into different modules
+- [ ] Add PR URL and Author for Slack communication.

 ### Blogs series
 - Meet your smart devops assistant: Project Vision and Stack